Markets climb on rate cut hopes, firm global cues; notch up weekly gains | Devdiscourse

 During the week, the Sensex advanced 403.22 points or 1.09 per cent, while the Nifty gained 129.70 points or 1.18 per cent.
 According to official data released post market hours on Thursday, retail inflation inched up marginally to 3.21 per cent in August, while industrial production growth slowed to 4.3 per cent in July, raising chances of a rate cut by the RBI next month.

-Top gainers in the Sensex pack included Vedanta, ICICI Bank, ONGC, Kotak Bank, Axis Bank, SBI, M&M, Infosys, PowerGrid, HCL Tech, NTPC, Bajaj Finance and Reliance Industries, rising up to 2.72 per cent On the other hand, Sun Pharma, Bharti Airtel, HDFC Bank, Yes Bank, ITC and HUL were among the losers, shedding up to 1.41 per cent.
+Top gainers in the Sensex pack included Vedanta, ICICI Bank, ONGC, Kotak Bank, Axis Bank, SBI, M&M, Infosys, PowerGrid, HCL Tech, NTPC, Bajaj Finance and Reliance Industries, rising up to 2.72 per cent On the other hand, Bharti Airtel, Sun Pharma, HDFC Bank, Yes Bank, ITC and HUL were among the losers, shedding up to 1.35 per cent.

 "Subdued inflation kept hopes alive for rate cut and positive vibes to support the auto sector lifted the markets.
 Broad based recovery in rate sensitive stocks fuelled domestic market while additional policy measures from European Central bank powered global peers," said Vinod Nair, Head of Research, Geojit Financial Services.
 Sectorally, BSE oil and gas, energy, metal, realty, utilities, bankex, power, auto and IT stocks ended up to 2.73 per cent higher.